AI Step-by-Step Math Help: Understand the Problem, Don't Just Copy

 1. The full solution, one step per line, with a short justification per step

-2. Identify where my attempt went wrong — quote the specific line
+2. The exact line where my attempt went wrong — quote it back to me

 3. The general principle I missed (one sentence)